PMP & CAPM Exam Prep

 - As a training company, our classes are eligible for 35 contact hours as required by PMI.

-We are in the process of posting our 2015 schedules.
+With a few exceptions, our 2015 schedule is now posted.
 If you do not see a class schedule in your city yet, please email us (Info@ProjectWeavers.com) and we will reply once they it is published.

 Project Weavers is an American-owned and operated business, a veteran-owned small business (VOSB), and is accredited by the Better Business Bureau (BBB).
 Our dozen-plus instructors are senior project managers with years of experience in military, government, commercial, and non-profit environments.
 Most are veterans, some are published authors, and all are experts in teaching project management.
 If you want a cost-effective American solution to prepare for the PMP or CAPM exam, sign up and take one of our classes.